 The staff of the Carpe Novo does their best to accommodate any dietary needs that are pre-requested, however, the availability of some items in the Maldives, such as gluten-free, soy and pork products, is limited.

 The top deck features both shaded and exposed areas for guests to relax in between dives, while the upper deck is home to the alfresco dining area, bar and a small lounge.
 The main deck is where the large leisure area is found, equipped with a TV, DVD player and stereo system, as well as an outdoor seating area, galley, communal restrooms and the dedicated camera room which features a charging station and tables.
 From the main deck there are two staircases leading to the swim platform where guests can take a dip while the yacht is at anchor.

 Internet service is provided via a wireless router for an additional charge while cellular phone coverage is available when the vessel is within close proximity to some islands.
-Carpe Novo is also equipped with two computers for guest use and USB connections for personal laptops, as well as a selection of DVDs and music.
+Carpe Novo also has a selection of DVDs and music for guest’s use.